Blended Learning in First Aid (Regulatory Courses)

 Blended Learning Assessment Requirements - Theory (Online Learning)

 To deliver a FAIB-regulated First Aid course that incorporates blended learning, the Training Provider must use an online learning package that has been approved by FAIB to ensure all relevant non-practical learning outcomes are covered.
-All online learning packages must be re-approved by FAIB whenever updates to First Aid provisions are issued by the relevant medical bodies.

 Training Providers must ensure that students are able to use the technology required to access and complete the online learning and that appropriate support is available throughout the course.
 A robust system must also be in place to confirm student identity and prevent fraud.